kaikramer/keystore-explorer/README.md

 For the release ZIP package execute the following command (command works only under Windows because it generates kse.exe):

     $ ./gradlew zip

-For a generic ZIP package:

-    $ ./gradlew distZip

 For the Windows installer: